musshorn/Dota-2-Building-Helper/README.md

 	keys:EnableFireEffect("modifier_jakiro_liquid_fire_burn")
 end
 ```
 This really highlights BH's new simplicity and customizability, and is pretty self explanatory.
 BH handles the complicated stuff in the background, and gives you an easy to use front end interface.
-You can see all the callbacks BH provides you with in the build function in abilities.lua.
+You can see all the callbacks BH provides you with in the [build function](https://github.com/Myll/Dota-2-Building-Helper/blob/master/game/dota_addons/samplerts/scripts/vscripts/abilities.lua#L1-L32).

 If you need help I can be reached on irc.gamesurge.net #dota2modhelpdesk or you can [create an issue](https://github.com/Myll/Dota-2-Building-Helper/issues/new).